 Speaking of attracting people: Empty venues are the nightmare of every musician as well as every promoter.
 So how many people are actually gonna come because of you?
 Are there only some regulars at the bar that would have been there drinking their beer either way or are your tickets sold like hotcakes?
 As soon as your filling the venue with a paying audience, talking about higher fees in the music business becomes a lot easier.

 Why Do I Play That Gig?

 Not every gig is paying well, still, you should play as many as possible.
 On the one hand, you gain a lot of on-stage experience and on the other hand, you gain fans.
-A lot of live experience and a good fanbase are substantial!
+A lot of live experience and a good fanbase are vital!
 Even as an experienced and well-known artist, small gigs bear the chances to try out new sets or new songs in front of an audience.

 Instant Riches With Gigs?

 Fact is, promoters budgets are highly varying.
 Small town clubs most certainly do not have pockets as deep as a company that is searching for a band for their next business party.
 Of course, there are wishes of venues or shows to play and sadly quite often the reality isn’t matching up to your expectations.
 At this point, musicians and bands should think about which type of gigs they are willing to play.
-And one more advice: Only because you once got a fee that was markedly above average that fee shouldn’t become your “minimum wage”.
+And one more piece of advice: Just because you once got a fee that was markedly above average, that fee shouldn’t become your “minimum wage”.
 That simply would not be realistic.